workos/authkit-react-router/README.md

-# AuthKit Remix Library
+# AuthKit React Router Library

-The AuthKit library for Remix provides convenient helpers for authentication and session management using WorkOS & AuthKit with Remix.
-You can find this library in action in the [remix-authkit-example](https://github.com/workos/remix-authkit-example) repo.
+The AuthKit library for React Router 7+ provides convenient helpers for authentication and session management using WorkOS & AuthKit with React Router.
+You can find this library in action in the [react-rotuer-authkit-example](https://github.com/workos/react-rotuer-authkit-example) repo.

 ## Installation

 Install the package with:

 ```
-npm i @workos-inc/authkit-remix
+npm i @workos-inc/authkit-react-router
 ```

 or

 ```
-yarn add @workos-inc/authkit-remix
+yarn add @workos-inc/authkit-react-router
 ```

 ## Configuration

-AuthKit for Remix offers a flexible configuration system that allows you to customize various settings.
+AuthKit for React Router offers a flexible configuration system that allows you to customize various settings.
 You can configure the library in three ways:

 ### 1. Environment Variables